ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 ### Types of Driver

-- `DisplacementDriver`: The driver for a single linear displacement axis
+- `DisplacementDriver`: The driver for a single linear displacement axis.
+This includes moving to a parked value if the component is out of the beam
 - `AngleDriver`: The driver for a single angular displacement axis

 ### Arguments